 Listings Reach All-time High

 February 2024 witnessed an unprecedented surge in new listings, with Realestate.co.nz reporting a 45% year-on-year increase to 11,788 new residential listings.
-Auckland’s market, in particular, saw a significant influx, marking an 11-year high with 5,382 properties listed with Barfoot and Thompson.
+Auckland’s market saw a significant influx, marking an 11-year high with 5,382 properties listed with Barfoot and Thompson.
 This abundance puts buyers firmly in the driver’s seat, heralding a shift towards a buyers’ market despite underlying positive pricing trends.

 The Interest Rate Conundrum